-You have done most of the setup work, and it’s time to take care of the rest of the steps.
 The outline above has provided you with must-have components, but these steps are some optional elements to include:

 - FAQs: As mentioned above, a website can reduce the workload of salespeople by explaining simple questions.
 Look for the most frequently asked questions and add the most detailed answers on the FAQs page.

 - Reviews and Testimonials: You can showcase positive feedback from your previous customers right here.
 Ideally, these reviews should include photos to increase credibility.

 - Navigation menu: This is to decide what to include in the menu of your homepage.

 - Social Media: Insert the links of your social media channels in the social bar to maximize your brand visibility across every touchpoint.

 - Additional integrations: There are several plugins that can assist you in managing the website, as well as your business situation.
 For example, Google Analytics is one of the most installed tools as it helps you track customers’ demographics and their movements on the page.